mahdikargar-cmd/Boolean-Retrieval/README.md

 After running the program, users can enter search queries and view the results.

 Query Format
-Search queries can include keywords, logical operators (&& , || , !), and combined expressions.
+Search queries can include keywords, logical operators (AND, OR, NOT), and combined expressions.
 Queries can be separated by spaces, OR, AND, or logical operators.

 Examples of Queries
-Search for a single word: apple
+<span style="color:green">Search for a single word: apple</span>
-Search for two words together: apple AND orange
+<span style="color:green">Search for two words together: apple AND orange</span>
-Search for one word or another: apple OR orange
+<span style="color:green">Search for one word or another: apple OR orange</span>
-Search for a word with a negation operator: apple NOT orange Program Structure
+<span style="color:green">Search for a word with a negation operator: apple NOT orange</span>
+Program Structure
 Files and Directories
 The program searches through all text files, PDF files, and Docx/Doc files in a specified directory and its subdirectories.

 Key Functions
-searchInDirectory(directorypath): Searches files and subdirectories in a directory. searchInFile(filepath): Searches text content in a file. evaluateQuery(query): Evaluates search queries and returns matching results.
+<span style="color:green">searchInDirectory(directorypath): Searches files and subdirectories in a directory.</span>
+<span style="color:green">searchInFile(filepath): Searches text content in a file.</span>
+<span style="color:green">evaluateQuery(query): Evaluates search queries and returns matching results.</span>
 Results
 Search results include a list of files containing the searched phrases.